- April 13, 1931

 - Not Active

-Dan Gurney, born on 13th of April, 1931, in Port Jefferson, New York, is an American race car driver, constructor and team owner.
-His career started in the late ’50s and is still very active.
+Dan Gurney was born April 13, 1931, in Port Jefferson, New York.
 Gurney spent his youth in California where he was caught up in the hot rod culture and the vivid West Coast racing scene of the ’1950s.
 Soon enough, he began to race on an amateur level and demonstrated great potential and skill.

 Since he came from an engineering background, he had already managed to build his first hot rod/race car by the age of 19, and even went to Bonneville Salt Flats to pursue his dream of achieving top speeds.
 His amateur career came to end when he was drafted and sent to Korea to serve in the Army.